danielroeckl/Strategy-Dashboard/README.md

 - **Google Fonts** (Source Sans 3, loaded from CDN)
 - **html2canvas** (loaded from cdnjs, used only for PNG export)

 Everything else runs client-side.
-One file, ~250 KB.
+One file.

 ---